 How has this made you a better educator?

-I can honestly say, that I use the foundations of National Board daily in my teaching practice.
-I follow the Architecture of Accomplished Teaching which is the model that puts the 5 Core Propositions into action.
+I can honestly say, that I used the foundations of National Board daily in my teaching practice.
+I followed the Architecture of Accomplished Teaching which is the model that puts the 5 Core Propositions into action.